 “Greater love has no one than this, that one lay down his life for his friends.”
 (Jn 15:13) Good friends are those who bring us closer to Christ.
 True friendship is a great treasure.
 Always try to go out in the company of true friends, those who really know you and whom you can trust to be there to take care of you.
 Likewise, be a good friend to them.
 Don´t ignore them when they “call you out” on your behavior.
 When you’re alone or with mere acquaintances, it’s easy to fall into temptation and be deceived by appearances, yielding to behaviors that go against your Christian life.
 A good friend by your side will always be very helpful.

-Bring something with you, an inscription on the your T shirt, a necklace with a cross, a ring on your finger… something!
-Lights, noises, interferences can give you a temporary amnesia, or blind you to truths you know.
-Always remember who you are, where you come from and where you are going.
+Bring something with you, an inscription on your T-shirt, a necklace with a cross, a ring on your finger… something!
+Lights, noises, interferences can give you temporary amnesia, or blind you to truths you know.
+Always remember who you are, where you come from, and where you are going.
 Keep an eye on it.

 In other words, be careful!
 Be mindful of your words and your actions.
 Trying to be the fun guy or the cool girl can end up getting you into trouble.
 Be willing to moderate your impulses, your words and your actions especially in a place where you’re more prone to stumble.
 Remember when you stumble, we all stumble.
 The world will not only judge you, it will judge the entire Church.